shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

             let rent = await connection.getMinimumBalanceForRentExemption(96);
 ```

-We have to append `1` in our Uint8Array as we are using the first character as tag.
-Please refer the unpack function in `instructions.rs`.
+We have to append `1` in our Uint8Array as we are using the first character as the tag.
+Please refer to the unpack function in `instructions.rs`.

-And then we can get the minimum lamports required to make the account lamports by using the provided function on connection variable.
+And then we can get the minimum lamports required to make the account lamports by using the provided function on the connection variable.
 > Note: I checked the size of the data ( the value 96) by a test [HERE](https://github.com/SushantChandla/sol-stream-program/blob/d0d537889b155d16fa3c0879e61e4f68c3d47f07/src/state.rs#L42).

 ```js